Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 There has also been concern that much of the canola oil on the market comes from seed varieties that have been genetically modified to be resistant to the weed-killing herbicide glyphosate (as is also the case with soy, corn, and other commercial crops).
 However, there is no evidence that this presents a danger, nor does the genetically modified DNA remain in the processed oil (Food Standards Australia New Zealand 2000).
 (If you prefer to avoid genetically modified organisms (GMOs), non-GMO canola oil is available.)
 The maximum amount of glyphosate that is permitted in canola oil in the U.S. is 40 ppm (Federal Register 2013).
 Even if an oil had the maximum amount, it would contain about 575 mcg per tablespoon of oil, which is below the strict California limit of 1,100 mcg per daily serving of a food -- above which a warning label would be required.

 Another concern that has been raised with canola oil and other sources of linoleic acid is that they may increase the ratio of omega-6 fatty acids to omega-3 fatty acids in the diet and this might increase inflammation.
-However, linolenic acid has generally not been shown to increase inflammation and, furthermore, the amount of omega-6 in canola oil is lower than in other culinary oils, such as corn, safflower, and sunflower.
+However, linoleic acid has generally not been shown to increase inflammation and, furthermore, the amount of omega-6 in canola oil is lower than in other culinary oils, such as corn, safflower, and sunflower.

 Canola oil is safe to use in both cooking and in dressings.
 It has a favorable nutritional profile, a neutral flavor, and a high smoke point (University of Tennessee).